-"....We started the search for high- $T_C$ superconductivity in late summer 1983 with the La-Ni-O-System." - Bednorz then talks about various steps, during which the nickel and the lanthanum were replaced by other elements, but without success.
+"....We started the search for high- T_C superconductivity in late summer 1983 with the La-Ni-O-System."-Bednorz then talks about various steps, during which the nickel and the lanthanum were replaced by other elements, but without success.
 Then he continues: "The resistance behavior changed in a way we had already recorded in the previous case, and at that point we started wondering whether the target at which we were aiming really did exist.
 Would the path we decided to embark upon finally lead into a blind alley?"

 "It was in 1985 that the project entered this critical phase, and it probably only survived because the experimental situation, which had generally hampered our efforts, had been improved.
-The period of sharing another group's equipment for resistivity measurements came to an end. ....
-Thus the measuring time was transferred from late evening to normal working hours." - After a brief summary of the further experiments Bednorz continues "....
-But again, we observed no indication of superconductivity.
-The time to study the literature and reflect on the past had arrived."
+The period of sharing another group's equipment for resistivity measurements came to an end. ...
+Thus the measuring time was transferred from late evening to normal working hours. " - After a brief summary of the further experiments Bednorz continues"...

-Fig. 9.1 Critical temperature $T_C$ plotted versus the year of discovery of different superconductors.
+Fig. 9.1 Critical temperature T_C plotted versus the year of discovery of different superconductors.
 The steep branch of the curve on the right-hand side shows the different high-temperature superconductors.
 The entries marked with an asterisk indicate where the critical temperature could be increased further under high pressure (C.W.
 Chu)